These symbolic archetypes are very old. The earliest written record we have is often in fairy tales.

 In general, Jon Klassen makes much use of shadows to subtly frame the focal points of his illustrations.
 This is a technique reminiscent of 1960s illustration, found in animation such as 101 Dalmatians.
-Below, a scene from 101 Dalmatians contrasts blues (darks) against warms (lights), and the light from a fireplace casts a frame as our baddie creeps towards the door.
+Below, a scene from 101 Dalmatians contrasts blues (darks) against pinks (warm and light), and the flame from a fireplace casts a frame within a frame as our villain creeps towards the door.

 Innate Wisdom vs. Educated Stupidity